maraliwayway/react-portfolio/README.md

 Visit the website [here](https://maraliwayway.com/)

-If you would like to download the project on your local machine, before you begin, make sure you have the following installed on your machine:
+If you would like to download the project on your local machine, before you begin, make sure you have the following installed:
 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/) (comes with Node.js)